 In order for a prosecutor to prove elder abuse, that prosecutor must show a jury or a judge that defendant acted with willfulness or criminal negligence, and as a result of such willfulness or criminal negligence, an elderly person suffered physical, mental, emotional and / or financial damage.
 The prosecutors who handle these types of cases are often from a special unit within the district attorney’s office.

-Emotional abuse can take many forms, but ridiculing an elderly person or isolating that person from others, which knowing its effect on the elderly person are good examples.
+Emotional abuse can take many forms, but ridiculing an elderly person or isolating that person from others, while knowing its effect on the elderly person are good examples.

 Of the cases we have defended, it is common for the accused to argue that the victim is affected by Alzheimer syndrome, that the victim is being coached by neighbors or another family member hoping to exclude defendant from some inheritance or the victim is highly influenced by suggestions and easily confused.